Try Hubstaff for 14 days

 Typically, for hourly non-exempt jobs, you'll need to have people request time off for the holidays if you are, in fact, open on those days.
 This is where your policy comes in handy.
 If everyone wants Christmas off, and you need to be open Christmas Eve, then you obviously can't give everyone that time off.
 You can either choose to do the seniority method — those who've been with the company longer get first pick — or to go with the first-come-first-served process.
 Either way, outlining that in your holiday pay policy is essential so everyone knows what to expect.

 Read about holiday work schedule in our guide here

 Now, you need to write it all down.

-That's right, you’ll want a real document.
-Or, at least it should be if you want people to abide by it.
+That's right, you’ll want an authentic document.
+Or, at least, it should be if you want people to abide by it.
 Once you have it in place, you can slide this festive document into your business's handbook so that everyone knows what to be aware of come holiday season.

-In your holiday policy document you need to outline a few things, including your stance on holiday pay, what happens when holidays are on the weekend, which holidays your business will observe, and any other notes you want everyone to be clear on.
+In your holiday policy document, you must outline a few things, including your stance on holiday pay, what happens when holidays are on the weekend, which holidays your business will observe, and any other notes you want everyone to be clear on.

-If you're not sure where to start, we've made this handy sample holiday pay policy doc to get you started.
+If you need help figuring out where to start, we've made this handy sample holiday pay policy doc to get you started.

-Once you’ve got your policy in place, you need to be sure to enforce it.
-Ask your employees to give you notice if you’re requiring it and make sure that everyone is following what you’ve laid out, including yourself.
+Once you’ve got your policy in place, you need to enforce it.
+Ask your employees to give you notice if you require it, and make sure that everyone is following what you’ve laid out, including yourself.
 A policy means nothing if the owner doesn’t lead by example.

 There are several tools out there that you can figure out holiday pay for everyone on your team — including doing it manually — but we (biasedly) recommend Hubstaff.